Charles Edward Merritt and his brother Elmer A. Merritt are the son of Chester Arthur and Mary A. Merritt.

 Norris High School Alumnus.
-Commemorated on Plaque at Norris Town Center, Norris, TN
+Commemorated on Plaque at Norris Town Center, Norris, TN.

 449th Bomber Group, 717th Bomber Squadron, Heavy, 15th Air Force.

-Aircraft B-24, serial number 42-52172, was on a bombing mission to Bucharest marshalling yard and was downed by a fighter.
+Aircraft B-24, serial number 42-52172, was downed by a fighter.
 All ten crewmembers died.

-2dn Lt Everett F. Tyler
+2nd Lt Everett F. Tyler

 2nd Lt Wilson C. Patros